 The first contract he passed with Westchester COBA, enables the first crack in setting the standard for broken unions in Westchester.
 The Westchester COBA leadership agreed to separate healthcare cost of hires after 2012.
 The hires would pay six percent more in premium contributions, a total of 20 percent and pay the same when retired, while those officers employed before 2012 would pay 14 percent and not pay at all when retired.
 They also agreed to lower the top pay of all hires after 2012.

 Astorino last accomplishment in true Gov. Scott Walker fashion that he split one union in two contractually by giving one group of active members a higher raise than the other.
 Correction Officer has settled for a two-tier raise system contractually that set a dangerous precedent for labor unions all across the state of New York.
-Former County Executive Robert Astorino within eight years he contractually broke one of the largest law enforcement unions in Westchester County
+Former County Executive Robert Astorino within eight years he contractually broke one of the largest law enforcement unions in Westchester County.

 National Law Enforcement organizations like the Fraternal Order of Police and local police unions have stood behind Donald Trump for the election to be President.
-His claim to be a “Law and Order” President as it relates to rights and benefits to law Enforcement is only Republican rhetoric, and Blue Lives symbolism and no substance in actual legislation to protect the rights and benefits of law enforcement throughout the nation.
+His claim to be a “Law and Order” President as it relates to rights and benefits to law Enforcement is only Republican rhetoric, and Blue Lives symbolism and no substance in actual legislation to protect the rights and interests of law enforcement throughout the nation.

 In many states, public workers, especially law enforcement are the backbone of middle-class living.
 According to conservative economist Stephen Moore, who advised Trump’s campaign on tax policy.
 He told Bloomberg Politics, “that going after state and local taxes will weaken public unions.”

-Conservatives say they hope the change will mean lower state taxes and smaller governments.
+Republicans say they hope the change will mean lower state taxes and smaller governments.
 The removal of the state and local tax break could hurt the public sector.
 The bill is designed to weaken the Democratic constituency that work for local and state governments and that rely on taxpayers for jobs and pensions.
 But the reality is, it’s also weakening the majority Republican member law enforcement unions throughout the nation who rely on strong labor laws for the protection of workplace safety.

 To our detriment, Law Enforcement unions have never considered themselves labor union leaders that are part of the labor movement in its entirety, and now the chickens have come home to roost in our contract negotiations and our collective bargaining rights.
-If these law enforcement union presidents don’t step out of the box, realign themselves with the national labor movement and struggle and honestly address labor issues and support candidate that truly have labor interest in mind; they will have failed its members and the greater public and the working middle class.
+If these law enforcement union presidents don’t step out of the box, realign themselves with the national labor movement and struggle and honestly address labor issues and support candidate that genuinely have labor interest in mind; they will have failed its members and the greater public and the working middle class.